SuperCD/FootballManager/README.md

 For this test, as I had not much time unfortunately, the functional tests are only demonstrated briefily and are not extended to every possible case.

-# Deployment
-The API was deployed on Azure at https://football-heply.azurewebsites.net The swagger is at https://football-heply.azurewebsites.net/swagger

 # Final notes and remarks
 I had fun making this demo.
 I've tried to work towards a clean architecture that was not the obvious auto-scaffolded API from ASP.net core.
 My goal was to expore and show Domain Driven Design to make such API in a clean, modular and manageble way.